Law LLB (Hons)Study level: Undergraduate

 Accreditation and professional recognition

-This course is accredited1 and recognised by the following bodies:
+The degree is accredited1 and recognised by the following bodies:

 Chartered Institute of Legal Executives (CILEX)

 Law LLB is a recognized degree by the Chartered Institute of Legal Executives (CILEX) for the 2023 intake.
 Any graduates of this course that pass the optional third year modules ‘Family Law’, or ‘Company Law’ and ‘Employment Law’, will not need to pass the CPQ Foundation stage or CPQ Advanced stage assessments and as such are capable of being recognized as CILEX Advanced Paralegals.
 Those who do not complete either ‘Family Law’ or ‘Company Law’ and ‘Employment Law’ will still be exempt from the mandatory aspects of CPQ Advanced stage.
+On completion of your course, you will have the option to pay £400 for CILEX recognition.

 Coventry Law School is currently a member of the International Association of Law Schools, an association of around 160 law schools from over 55 countries, representing around 7,500 law faculty members.
 Having this status allows you to access a variety of international experiences, including with our partner institutions across the world.